You have no items in your shopping cart.

 Blog posts tagged with 'maintenance'

-This type of service should be performed on a regular basis and it is also a good practice to have good spare breakers on hand to replace at least one of each type of breaker in your switchgear but ideally two or more depending on the size of the switchgear and its impact on production, if out of service.
+This type of service should be performed on a regular basis.
+It is also a good practice to have good spare breakers on hand to replace at least one of each type of breaker in your switchgear.
+Depending on the size of the switchgear and its impact on production, if out of service, it may be ideal to carry two or more spare breakers.

 The lifespan of your switchgear can and should be extended through these programs as a matter of proper maintenance and budgeting.
 Maintenance and upgrades have repeatedly proven to be much more cost effective than replacement, requires less down time and doesn't disrupt other systems in the plant.